This post may contain affiliate links. Please read our disclosure policy.

 Wait, hold up! ✋?What are egg yolks doing in my black forest mousse to begin with?

 Richness.
 Oh so rich and decadent.
-Just like egg yolks are the secret to an extra intense hot cocoa, so too are the integral in creating that full-bodied dark chocolate mousse.
+Just like egg yolks are the secret to the best hot chocolate, so too are the integral in creating that full-bodied dark chocolate mousse.

 This dessert is perfect for Valentine’s Day, dinner parties, and special occasions.
 You can also pipe it into shot glasses or miniature glasses for a passed dessert or easy addition to a buffet.
 Just don’t forget the mini spoons!